Skip to main content

 Historical Note

 L. & R. Organic Products Co., Inc., was a small, independent firm of manufacturing chemists, founded by the brothers Harry L. Lobsenz (1884-1969) and Jack Lobsenz (1899-1968) and located at 106 Reade Street in New York City.
-Its secured dyes from European, Japanese, and domestic manufacturers, mixed them in a small plant to customer specifications, and retailed them in the U.S., Latin America, and other foreign countries.
-It was part of a network of Jewish-owned niche producers located in the Greater New York area that was bound together by kinship and social ties.
+It secured dyes from European, Japanese, and domestic manufacturers, mixed them in a small plant to customer specifications, and retailed them in the U.S., Latin America, and other foreign countries.
+It was part of a network of Jewish-owned niche producers in the Greater New York area bound together by kinship and social ties.

 Arrangement